dklarin/bootcamp/lectures/src/pages/posts/0_intro/index.md

 #### Welcome to the Lemon Mint bootcamp for junior front-end developers.

 The goal of this course is to teach you basic and advanced programming topics so that you gain skills necessary to be productive on projects Lemon Mint is developing.
 This course is tailored for front end development positions, meaning you will be dealing mainly with javaScript, HTML/CSS and ReactJs framework.
 We expect attendees to have some previous programming knowledge, but it's not required to have any javaScript/frontend programming experience.
-We will start with the vary basic javaScript stuff.
+We will start with the very basic javaScript stuff.

 ### Curriculum